 Q: What’s included with my event registration?

-A: Over 25 obstacles, 3 miles of running on various terrain in 3 beautiful parks in Bloomington AND a slip n' slide!
-Plus, free parking, free bag check, event t-shirt and a neck medal.
-Look for bottled water and a healthy snack at the finish line too!
-What a deal!
+A: Approximately 25 obstacles, 3 miles of running on various terrain in 3 beautiful parks in Bloomington AND a slip n' slide!
+Plus free parking, free bag check, event t-shirt and a medal.
+Look for bottled water and a healthy snack at the finish line as well.

 Q: Can I volunteer for this event?

 A: YES!
+We are definitely appreciative of our volunteers.
+Whether you'd like to assist with check in, be a route monitor, or just be a "floater" we'd welcome your assistance with open arms!
 Volunteer registration is available online.
 Check the top bar for the volunteer link and sign up for which timeslot works best for you.

 Q: What if it rains?